Model Utilities¶

 ¶

-Returns the weighted sum of a list of state dicts.
+Compute the weighted sum of multiple state dicts.

 Parameters: